LA Conservancy's Cuba Itinerary

 We have reserved the Crowne Plaza Hotel in Miami the first night, and we will gather together that evening.

-Airport check in is 8:00 AM.
-Leave Miami at 11:30 AM & arrive in Havana City at 12:30 PM.
+Check in at Miami International Airport in the morning.
+Arrive in Havana City in early afternoon (specific air itinerary will be supplied at a later date) .
 You will be met at the airport by your guide and tour study leader.
-After brief greetings and a drive into the city we will arrive at hotel and in our rooms around 2:30 PM.
+After brief greetings and a drive into the city we will arrive at the Hotel Capri and be in our rooms around 2:30 PM.

-En route stop at Havana’s famous Plaza de la Revolucion, a compendium of 1950s commercial buildings that now form the center of the government.
+En route to the Hotel Capri, stop at Havana’s famous Plaza de la Revolucion, a compendium of 1950s commercial buildings that now form the center of the government.
 This is the site where the most famous speeches in the country are made and where Pope John Paul II held his legendary 1998 Mass.

-Gather in the Hotel Nacional bar upon arrival for a welcome cocktail and a brief intro to Havana by Rosa Lowinger.
+Gather in the Hotel Capri bar upon arrival for a welcome cocktail and a brief intro to Havana by Rosa Lowinger.

 If we arrive early enough in the day, we can organize a brief walking tour through the neighborhood, visiting the Lopez Serrano building, a 1930 Art Deco masterwork that is still used as an apartment residence and is in great need of conservation.

-[8:00 pm]- Welcome Dinner at Paladar San Cristobal, set in an early 20th century mansion.
+[7:30 pm] - Welcome Dinner at San Cristobal paladar (home restaurant), set in an early 20th century mansion.
 Drive along world famous Malecon Boulevard and see Havana at night.
 Rosa Lowinger will continue with intro to Havana and the U.S. influence on 20th century Cuba.

-Rated by The Guardian as the number one Paladar in Havana, the Paladar San Cristobal is based in an interesting, eclectic space in an early 20th century mansion.
-The food is Criollo (Cuban Creole): malanga, yucca, cerdo asado (roast pork), lobster, fresh fish, shrimp and other traditional fare finished with fresh flair.
+Rated by The Guardian as the number one paladar in Havana, the San Cristobal is based in an interesting, eclectic space in an early 20th century mansion.
+The food is Criollo (Cuban Creole): malanga, yucca, cerdo asado (roast pork), lobster, fresh fish, shrimp and other traditional fare, finished with fresh flair.
 The dessert menu is expansive and the wine list is broad.
-We will have a chance to speak with the Chef and the owner of the establishment to discuss food and new opportunities in the food industry in Cuba.
+We will have a chance to speak with the chef and the owner of the establishment to discuss food and new opportunities in the food industry in Cuba.

 [7:00 am] - Breakfast at the hotel